Deconstructed Chicken Salad

 Photography by Darling Photography.

 I developed this recipe for my Disney Dinners: Alice in Wonderland party to be a play off of the classic tea sandwich.
 It has all of the components of a chicken salad sandwich: chicken, grapes, almonds, and the creaminess of ricotta on grilled bread.
-Reasoning beside, this is a glamorous and simple dinner fit for a weeknight or company!
-This dinner comes together in just about fifteen minutes once you pull the chicken out of the marinade.

 If you’ve never cooked couscous before, you’re in for a treat.
 It’s one of my favorite grains to cook.
 All you do is boil water, add the couscous, turn off the heat, and let it hang out for five minutes.
-Literally!
 Fluff with a fork and you’re ready to rock and roll.
 I often make couscous when I’m grilling because it’s so fast and I can do it on my side burner.

 You can use regular almonds if you prefer but they don’t at all taste the same as Marcona almonds, which are delicate and rich and salty and divine.